gosukiwi/vimo/vim-lessons/lesson-1.md

-# Vim Lessons -- specific to pVim
+# Vim Lessons -- specific to Vimo
 Let's get you up and running with Vim!

-First of all, make sure to have pVim set up (that is Vim + the pVim configuration).
+First of all, make sure to have Vimo set up (that is Vim + the Vimo configuration).
 If you don't, don't worry, just check out the __Installing__ section and come back, I'll wait.